 Using Gantt charts in Backlog

-Once you do know the task’s start/end dates, you can simply drag them to that part of the chart.
+Then, when you have the task’s start/end dates, you can simply drag them to that part of the chart.
 This is convenient for managing tasks with milestones even when you’re not sure of their start/end dates yet.

 Milestones + Estimated story points = Burndown charts!